kamruzzaman15/biodepth_calib/README.md

 This project is for **defensive biosecurity research only**.
 It is not intended to enable harm.
 All models are evaluated to ensure they **do not** provide operational escalation for dangerous activities.

-If you observe a model providing O4/O5 content (specific procedures beyond public baseline), please report it confidentially to [your contact].

----

-**Last Updated**: June 2, 2026
-**Status**: Part I Complete | Part II in Planning